ivan-movchan/freq/README.md

 ### Configuration

-The default max. char value (and also the count of chars being analyzed by freq) is set to `UCHAR_MAX` and is defined in `MAX_CHAR` constant.
-You can change the constant by editing the source code and recompiling the program or by defining `MAX_CHAR` in compiler flags (i. e. `-DMAX_CHAR=YOUR_VALUE`).
+The default maximum char value (and also the count of chars being analyzed by freq) is set to `UCHAR_MAX` and is defined by `MAX_CHAR` constant.
+You can change the value by editing the source code and recompiling the program or by defining `MAX_CHAR` with your own value in compiler flags (i. e. `-DMAX_CHAR=YOUR_VALUE`).

 ### Authors